This position is no longer available.

 - Participate in professional development and attend professional meetings

-- Attend regularly schedule JU school of nursing general faculty meetings and activities.
+- Attend regularly scheduled JU Keigwin School of Nursing general faculty meetings and activities.

 - Coordinate laboratory and clinical activities for courses such as Strategies for Academic

-- Coordinate contracted lab skills and assigned non-proctored ATI exams for reentry students and provide formal documentation of successful completion to the Director of Undergraduate Nursing Programs.
+- Coordinate skills remediation for re-entry specific course work and re-entry students and provide formal documentation of successful completion to the Director of Undergraduate Nursing Programs and course faculty.

 - Participate in Human Standardized Patient Simulations, low-fidelity, mid-fidelity, and high-fidelity simulations in the Skills Lab, and Simulations Training and Applied Research Center.